cpheinrich/fastapi-aws/README.md

 ### Access your API endpoints

 In the AWS console go to the EC2 panel and click on Load balancers.
-Select the Load balancer associated with this app -- it should be titled something like FastapiApp, then scroll down and copy the DNS name and enter this in your browser.
+Select the Load balancer associated with this app -- it should be titled something like App, then scroll down and copy the DNS name and enter this in your browser.
 You should see the {"Hello": "World"}, and you can access the example endpoint at `/example`

 ### Checkout CloudFormation